People in Fjallraven jackets guiding sled dogs across snowy terrain under a clear sky, showcasing winter expedition clothing.

 The expedition crosses wide-open tundra, frozen lakes and tree lines that change from day to day.
 Travel is done on the runners of a sled, with a team of huskies pulling and a musher guiding the route.
 The cold is not the only challenge; wind, visibility and fatigue can make simple tasks slower and more demanding.

 Evenings bring a different pace: camp routines, hot food, checking kit and preparing for the next day.
-When the sky clears, the Northern Lights can appear overhead, turning a tough day into a moment that feels unreal.
+When the sky clears, the Northern Lights can appear overhead, turning a tough day into something unforgettable.

 How selection works